Annual Reviews (publisher): Subscribe to Open publishing model

 In 2016, the Robert Wood Johnson Foundation awarded six grants for examining the potential for open science and open access, as part of an initiative for Increasing Openness and Transparency in Research.
-One of the awardees was Annual Reviews, which was interested in finding ways to remove barriers to access to scientific publications.
-Annual Reviews used the grant to release the Annual Review of Public Health under an open access license in April 2017, and tracked the impact of the change in licensing.
+One of the awardees was AR, which was interested in finding ways to remove barriers to access to scientific publications.
+AR used the grant to release the Annual Review of Public Health under an open access license in April 2017, and tracked the impact of the change in licensing.

 By May 2019, usage of the journal had increased eight-fold relative to 2016 to about 200,000 downloads monthly.
 For comparison, the titles for clinical psychology and medicine that maintained gated access showed no change in usage.
 In addition, the audience for the journal increased from 1,100 institutions in 57 countries (2016) to 7,220 institutions in 137 countries (2018).

-Annual Reviews has continued to explore the possibilities of open access by developing the "Subscribe to Open" (S2O) publishing model.
+AR has continued to explore the possibilities of open access by developing the "Subscribe to Open" (S2O) publishing model.
 Subscribe to Open is an example of an assurance contract.
 In the S2O pilot for 2020, subscribing institutions were asked to maintain their existing subscriptions to the offered journals, less a 5% discount, on the understanding that if enough subscriptions were received, the final content for the journals would be published as open access.
 If enough subscriptions were not received, the content would remain paywalled.
 In this way S2O appealed to the individual subscriber's economic self-interest (receiving a discount instead of paying full price), and avoided reliance on collective behavior or altruism.
 The approach allowed participating publishers to convert content from gated to open access on a year-to-year basis.

-As of September 1, 2019, the 2020 pilot program for S2O included two publishers, Annual Reviews and Berghahn Books, both of whom opened part of their content.
-Annual Reviews offered five titles in the S2O pilot, the Annual Review of Cancer Biology, the Annual Review of Environment and Resources, the Annual Review of Nuclear and Particle Science, the Annual Review of Political Science, and the Annual Review of Public Health.
+As of September 1, 2019, the 2020 pilot program for S2O included two publishers, AR and Berghahn Books, both of whom opened part of their content.
+AR offered five titles in the S2O pilot, the Annual Review of Cancer Biology, the Annual Review of Environment and Resources, the Annual Review of Nuclear and Particle Science, the Annual Review of Political Science, and the Annual Review of Public Health.
 All were published as open access through the Subscribe to Open approach.

 Additional publishers have since adopted S2O, which is seen as benefiting libraries, researchers and publishers alike.
 In a survey commissioned by the Association of Learned and Professional Society Publishers to determine how publishers aligned with Plan S, authors Alicia Wise and Lorraine Estelle called Subscribe to Open "the most promising" transformative agreement for publishers, as it offers a predictable revenue stream.

 In April 2022, the publisher announced that new content from all of its 51 academic journals would progressively be made openly available over the course of eighteen months under the S2O framework, provided that current subscription support is maintained.
-As of 2025, all journal volumes from 2023 and 2024 had been released as open access.
-Annual Reviews reported a 2-to-3 times increase in readership globally as a result.
+As of 2026, all journal volumes from 2023-2025 had been released as open access.
+AR reported a 2-to-3 times increase in readership globally as a result.